hamid-mp/Computer-Vision-Projects/simple-GAN/ReadMe.md

-# Simple GAN: cat face generation
+# Simple GAN: Cat Face Generation

 A **Generative Adversarial Network (GAN)** is a class of machine learning frameworks consists of two neural networks, the **Generator** and the **Discriminator**, which are trained simultaneously through adversarial processes.